syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endtabs %}

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Get-the-OCR'ed-text-and-its-bounds-from-an-input-PDF).

 ## Native call

-Enable native call will not launch any temporary process for OCR processing, instead it will invoke the native calls.
+Enabling native calls will not launch any temporary process for OCR processing; instead, it will invoke the native calls.

-N> The starting supported version of Tesserct in ASP.NET Core is 4.0.
-So the lower tesseract versions 3.02 and 3.05 are not supported and we don't have the property called ``TesseractVersion`` in ASP.NET Core platform.
+N> The starting supported version of tesserct in ASP.NET Core is 4.0.
+So, the lower tesseract versions 3.02 and 3.05 are not supported and we don't have the property called ``TesseractVersion`` in ASP.NET Core platform.

 ### Tesseract 3.02

 Tesseract 3.02 supports only 32-bit version.
-By default, OCR works with this Tesseract version 3.02.
+By default, OCR works with this tesseract version 3.02.

-N> Enable native call will not work in 64-bit in Tesseract 3.02 version.
-Instead a temporary process will be launched for OCR processing.
+N> Enabling native calls will not work in 64-bit tesseract 3.02 version.
+Instead, a temporary process will be launched for OCR processing.

-The following sample code snippet demonstrates the OCR processor with native call support of tesseract 3.02.
+The following code sample demonstrates the OCR processor with native call support of tesseract 3.02 by setting [TesseractVersion](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_TesseractVersion) as 3.02.

 {% tabs %}